peme969/AutoTyper/README.md

 Experience the power of Python with a user-friendly interface, enhanced UI, and completely free.

 ## 🚧 Known bugs:
-- API Provider redirecting GPT-4 model to GPT-3.5;
-- Auto Proxy is not working.
+- Pasting to special input boxes

 _Coding to solve as quickly as possible_